Ethiopian refugees say they escaped ‘final stage of ethnic cleansing’ in western Tigray

 Human Rights Watch and Amnesty International on Thursday reported further details on the unfolding abuses in western Tigray, with interviews with 31 recently arrived refugees.

-“The new onslaught of abuses by Amhara forces against Tigrayan civilians remaining in several towns in Western Tigray should ring alarm bells,” said Joanne Mariner, Amnesty International’s Director of Crisis Response.
+“The new onslaught of abuses by Amhara forces against Tigrayan civilians remaining in several towns in western Tigray should ring alarm bells,” said Joanne Mariner, Amnesty International’s director of crisis response.

 Gizachew said reporting on atrocities in western Tigray was “biased and one-sided.”
 He accused the media and human rights organizations of “manufacturing fake reports and backing the revival of the” Tigray People’s Liberation Front.

-Human Rights Watch and Amnesty International have also recently released reports that contain allegations against Tigrayan forces of mass rapes, summary executions of civilians and the use of human shields in Amhara and Afar regions, some of which could constitute war crimes.
+Human Rights Watch and Amnesty International have also recently released reports that contain allegations against Tigrayan forces of mass rapes, summary executions of civilians and the use of human shields in the Amhara and Afar regions, some of which could constitute war crimes.

 The State Department responded by saying it noted “with grave concern unconfirmed new reports alleging egregious human rights abuses, atrocities, and destruction of civilian infrastructure by Tigrayan forces.”

-On Friday, the U.N.’s human rights council is scheduled to convene a special session, called for mostly by Western countries which have taken a more confrontational stance against the Ethiopian government, to discuss the cycle of atrocities.
+On Friday, the U.N.
+Human Rights Council is scheduled to convene a special session, called for mostly by Western countries that have taken a more confrontational stance against the Ethiopian government, to discuss the cycle of atrocities.

 The Ethiopian government has repeatedly accused Washington of implicitly supporting the Tigray People’s Liberation Front, with whom the United States had close relations over the nearly three decades it held sway over national politics.
 Addis Ababa says Washington has created a false equivalence between an elected government and what it calls a terrorist insurgency.

-“It becomes 'unconfirmed reports’ and ‘claims’ when a favorite terrorist group commits crimes on innocent civilians in regions it violently occupied,” tweeted Billene Seyoum, spokeswoman for prime minister Abiy Ahmed.
+“It becomes 'unconfirmed reports’ and ‘claims’ when a favorite terrorist group commits crimes on innocent civilians in regions it violently occupied,” tweeted Billene Seyoum, spokeswoman for Prime Minister Abiy Ahmed.
 “It is taken as fact when same terrorist group cries foul in an orchestrated manner. #Ethiopia says #NoMore to double standards.”

-Both the Ethiopian government and the Tigray People’s Liberation Front have taken to responding to allegations of abuses and atrocities by claiming its enemy is waging a smear campaign to curry international sympathy.
+The Ethiopian government and the Tigray People’s Liberation Front have each taken to responding to allegations of abuses and atrocities by claiming its enemy is waging a smear campaign to curry international sympathy.
 With little access for independent observers, most claims are difficult to assess.
-Only one U.N.-sanctioned investigation into human rights abuses has been allowed by Ethiopia’s government so far — and it was carried out in conjunction with a government-appointed human rights body.
+Only one U.N.-sanctioned investigation into human rights abuses has been allowed by Ethiopia’s government — and it was carried out in conjunction with a government-appointed human rights body.
 Its authors acknowledged that the investigation was hampered by severe limitations on access.

-The refugees from western Tigray said they were among the few Tigrayans in the region who until recently were still living on their own properties, even if they were regularly detained or extorted to avoid detention.
+The refugees from western Tigray said they were among the few Tigrayans in the region who until recently were still living on their own properties, even if they were regularly detained or forced to pay money to avoid detention.
 All the other Tigrayans they knew, they said, had been forcibly expelled, had fled to Sudan or farther into Tigray, had joined the Tigrayan militias, were in indefinite detention or were dead.

 Childhood friends Hentsa Birhane, 25, and Kahsay Negash, 24, said they had been paying bribes to Amhara officials in the town of Rawyan to shield them from harm.
 But as Tigrayan forces appeared to be making gains against government-aligned troops elsewhere in Ethiopia last month, they said, the money stopped mattering.

 “Even for the people we had been friendly with, it became a heroic thing to kill a Tigrayan — something to brag about,” Hentsa said.
 “That is why it is extremely difficult to escape Tigray now.
-Anyone can kill you, everyone wants to kill you, it’s total lawlessness.”
+Anyone can kill you, everyone wants to kill you — it’s total lawlessness.”

 “Between Rawyan and the river” that separates Ethiopia from Sudan, a distance of a few miles, “you cannot walk for two minutes without stumbling onto a corpse,” he said.

 Hentsa and Kahsay were crossing last week when they saw the bodies of five people who evidently had just been shot, they said.
-The blood that flowed out of their wounds still bright red.
-They hid for hours among thorn bushes that could barely conceal them, and finally made a dash for the river.
+The blood that flowed from their wounds was still bright red.
+The two friends hid for hours among thornbushes that could barely conceal them, and finally made a dash for the river.

 A Sudanese intelligence official who oversees the town where refugees first arrive said a day doesn’t go by that he doesn’t hear gunfire.